 However we decide to celebrate, most of us try not to stare into the abyss of probable disappointment that we face every February.
 Although I have the will to love Valentine's Day, it’s the top entry on the list of days I'd be happy to avoid, and the reason is simple: expectation.
 I hate Valentine's Day with the red-hot passion of an ordinary mother who can't meet anyone's expectations, let alone her own.

 I live in a gently fading Rust Belt town and spend my time homeschooling my offspring in a rambling house and puttering around the church where I work with my husband.
 I am happily married and the mother of six beautiful children.
-I love my kids and make every effort to make their lives pleasant by feeding and clothing them, listening ...1
+I love my kids and make every effort to make their lives pleasant by feeding and clothing them, listening to the litany of troubles that crowd their small hearts, explaining the great virtue of dental visits, and helping them construct hand-made valentines—a process that involves glitter glue, bits of paper, and sobbing when the final product ...1

 Already a CT subscriber?
 Log in for full digital access.

 Subscribe to Christianity Today and get access to this article plus 60+ years of archives.

 - Home delivery of CT magazine

 - Complete access to articles on ChristianityToday.com

 - Over 120 years of magazine archives plus full access to all of CT’s online archives